WebAIM - Web Accessibility In Mind

 Important

 Screen readers treat layout tables and data tables very differently.
-For layout tables, they simple read the content of table based on the source code order.
+For layout tables, they simply read the content of table based on the source code order.
 For data tables, however, they will identify the presence of the table including number of columns and row, provide table navigation functionality, read row and column headers, etc.

 So how does a screen reader know if a table is a data table or a layout table?
 They perform some analysis of the table markup and structure to 'guess'.
 Because of this, it's vital that data table markup, such as <caption>, <th>, etc. are NEVER used within layout tables, otherwise the screen reader may incorrectly present the table as a data table causing increased overhead and confusion.